Kill, Baby, Kill: Home media

 Kill, Baby, Kill was released on DVD in September 2000 by VCI.
 In 2007, the home video company Dark Sky Films attempted to release Kill, Baby, Kill on DVD in North America.
 After assuming the rights had been secured, the company proceeded to purchase the licensing rights to the film for the United States.
 Dark Sky Films was then sued by Alfredo Leone, who stated that he owned the rights to the film and had recently sold the rights to the company Anchor Bay Entertainment.
 The courts sided with Leone and Anchor Bay, while Dark Sky Films who had already pressed DVDs of the film had to cancel the release.
 The film was then released on DVD by Anchor Bay Entertainment in one of two five-film boxed sets of Bava's horror films, alongside Black Sunday, Black Sabbath, The Girl Who Knew Too Much, and Knives of the Avenger.

-The film was released on Blu-ray and special-edition DVD for the first time in the United Kingdom on September 11, 2017, by Arrow Video, followed by a release in North America on October 10, 2017, through Kino Lorber.
+The film was released on Blu-ray and special-edition DVD for the first time in the United Kingdom on 11 September 2017, by Arrow Video, followed by a release in North America on 10 October 2017, through Kino Lorber.

 Critical reception

 Contemporaneous

-From contemporaneous reviews, Tom Milne of the Monthly Film Bulletin noted that though "narrative has never been Bava's strong point, but with Operazione Paura he has happily found a story in which atmosphere is everything, and the result is even more splendid visually that Sei Donne per l'Assasino".
+From contemporaneous reviews, Tom Milne of the Monthly Film Bulletin noted that though "narrative has never been Bava's strong point, but with Operazione Paura he has happily found a story in which atmosphere is everything, and the result is even more splendid visually than Sei Donne per l'Assasino".
 The review also compared the film to that of Beauty and the Beast and The Turn of the Screw and the work of Georges Franju.
-Stuart "Byro" Byron of Variety commented that "every element of light and color has been carefully orchestrated by Bava to achieve a tantalizing and dramatic effect" and "plot details are juggled expertly to achieve needed scare effects" while "there's no attempt to the especial original here - it's just the same old Gothic elements, but handled so skillfully as to revitalize the genre."
+Stuart Byron ("Byro") of Variety commented that "every element of light and color has been carefully orchestrated by Bava to achieve a tantalizing and dramatic effect" and "plot details are juggled expertly to achieve needed scare effects" while "there's no attempt to the especial original here - it's just the same old Gothic elements, but handled so skillfully as to revitalize the genre."
 The review concluded that "perhaps his pix will remain in the province of buffs, but Bava - whose sole international success was with Black Sabbath - deserves a small but firm niche in film history."
 According to Blanc, the film received a standing ovation from director Luchino Visconti upon its opening in Rome.